-What Travel Expenses You Can (and Can’t) Write Off
+A List of Business Travel Expenses You Can Write Off In 2022 [+PDF]

-Figuring out travel expenses probably registers on the fun-o-meter at the same level as root canals or bathing feral cats.
+Figuring out which business travel expenses you can write off probably registers on the fun-o-meter at the same level as root canals or bathing feral cats.

-Travel agents are plagued with tricky questions when it comes to travel expenses.
-If you have a few business meetings during a family vacation, how much of the trip can be a travel expense write off?
-If you specialize in Europe does that mean any and all trips to Europe are tax write offs?
+Travel agents are plagued with tricky questions when it comes to travel expense write-offs.
+If you have a few business meetings during a family vacation, how much of the trip can be a travel expense write-off?
+If you specialize in Europe does that mean any and all trips to Europe are tax write-offs?

-Don’t you worry.
+Don’t worry.
 Stick with us and we’ll clear up what you can and can’t write off as a travel expense.
-I learned a thing or two when I chatted with Jay Elstad, a CPA (Certified Public Accountant) with Riley Martin Ltd, and Rhonda Macier Lathen, a recovering accountant (my words, not hers) and current travel advisor and owner of Culinary Latitudes.
+I learned a thing or two when I chatted with Jay Elstad, a CPA (Certified Public Accountant) with Riley Martin Ltd, and Stephanie Cannon, former accountant turned Founder of SC Travel Design.
+Our Friday 15 Episode with Stephanie Cannon is like a trailer for this article!

 It turns out that figuring out travel expenses is a lot less intimidating when you talk to professionals.
 So I’m here to share their wisdom with you.
 Starting with HAR's beauteous tax organizer!
 Download it now and keep it handy while you go through the article!